Sidharth Luthra: Early life and education

 Luthra studied sciences at Delhi Public School, RK Puram, followed by a BA in mathematics from Hindu College, Delhi in 1987.
 He graduated with a law degree in 1990 from the prestigious Campus Law Centre of the Faculty of Law, University of Delhi.
 He then went to the University of Cambridge to pursue an MPhil in Criminology.
 He is a fellow of the Cambridge Commonwealth Trust.

 Career

 One of the top criminal lawyers in the country, Luthra has been practising law for over three decades.
 He joined the bar in 1991 and started working at Bhasin & Co where he practised civil law.
 In 1993, he started working at his father's chamber but continued practising civil law.
 He also taught law at the Delhi University in 1996–97.

-After his father passed away in 1997, Luthra reinvented himself as a criminal lawyer under the mentorship of late Senior Advocate P R Vakil and took over his father's practice.
+After his father's demise in 1997, Luthra reinvented himself as a criminal lawyer under the mentorship of late Senior Advocate P R Vakil and took over his father's practice.